Browser Context (upcoming)

 async

-await zw.browserContext.getDefaults()β returnsCustomLaunchArgs.async
+await zw.browserContext.getDefaults()→ returnsCustomLaunchArgs.async

-await zw.browserContext.setDefaults(args:CustomLaunchArgs)β updates TaskBot-level default launch settings.
+await zw.browserContext.setDefaults(args:CustomLaunchArgs)→ updates the TaskBot-level default launch settings for the current run.async

 Notes